sharmachait/javaAndSpring/kubernetes/ckad mock exams/Exam 6.md

     - protocol: TCP
       port: 80
 ```

+to ping one pod from another
+exec into the pod with
+>kubectl exec -it webapp-pod -- sh
+>nc -v -z -w 2 name-of-service 80

+where 2 is wait seconds, and 80 is port number
 ###### Q5
 Create a pod called `time-check` in the `dvl1987` namespace.
 This pod should run a container called `time-check` that uses the `busybox` image.
 1. Create a config map called `time-config` with the data `TIME_FREQ=10` in the same namespace.